-Based on the assessment performed thus far, it appears IFRS 15 does not impact the Company's current revenue recognition policies or necessitate any material changes to its internal controls or data systems.
+The adoption of IFRS 15 did not impact the Company's current revenue recognition policies or necessitate any material changes to its internal controls or data systems.

-5. FINANCIAL INSTRUMENTS
+4. FINANCIAL INSTRUMENTS

 Fair value of financial instruments

 The Company's financial instruments consist of cash and cash equivalents, accounts receivable, due from related party, accounts payable and accrued liabilities, and long-term debt.
 The Company believes that the recorded values of all these financial instruments, with the exception of long-term debt, approximate their current fair values because of their short-term nature.
 The fair value of long-term debt approximates its carrying value due to its market rate of interest.